Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Size**: `(1,1,1)` (not changeable)
 * **Skins** (`skins`): `"hedgehog"`,  `"panda"`,  `"pig"` (can be randomized)

-Notes: The agent can be frozefor a specified number of frames at the start of an episode.
+Notes: The agent can be frozen for a specified number of frames at the start of an episode.
 There is no reward decrement during the frozen period.
 This can be set with an integer value passed to the `frozenAgentDelays` parameter (defaults to `0`).

 <table>
   <tr>